thegetty/grj-19/content/2-alai-kidd.md

 Lectern Bibles written for use in Carthusian houses have the individual books arranged in an apparently eccentric sequence; the reason for this is that they were intended to correspond more closely to (but rarely the same as) the order of the liturgical Matins and refectory readings of the year, as stipulated in the Carthusian Statutes, as follows (here in simplified summary form):[^55]

-Advent to Christmas Eve: Isaiah, Daniel (Statutes 2.2)\
+- Advent to Christmas Eve: Isaiah, Daniel (Statutes 2.2)
-Epiphany to Septuagesima: Pauline Epistles (Statutes 4.1)\
+- Epiphany to Septuagesima: Pauline Epistles (Statutes 4.1)
-Septuagesima to Passion Sunday: Genesis to Judges (The Heptateuch) (Statutes 4.4)\
+- Septuagesima to Passion Sunday: Genesis to Judges (The Heptateuch) (Statutes 4.4)
-Passion Sunday to Maundy Thursday: Jeremiah (Statutes 4.13)\
+- Passion Sunday to Maundy Thursday: Jeremiah (Statutes 4.13)
-Triduum (Last Supper to Easter evening): Lamentations\
+- Triduum (Last Supper to Easter evening): Lamentations
-Easter to Pentecost: Acts, Catholic Epistles, Revelation (Statutes 4.32)\
+- Easter to Pentecost: Acts, Catholic Epistles, Revelation (Statutes 4.32)
-Pentecost to August: I–II Samuel, I–II Kings, I–II Chronicles (Statutes 5.1)\
+- Pentecost to August: I–II Samuel, I–II Kings, I–II Chronicles (Statutes 5.1)
-August to September: Proverbs, Ecclesiastes, Wisdom, Ecclesiasticus (Statutes 5.2)\
+- August to September: Proverbs, Ecclesiastes, Wisdom, Ecclesiasticus (Statutes 5.2)
-September to October: Job, Tobit, Judith, Esther (Statutes 5.3)\
+- September to October: Job, Tobit, Judith, Esther (Statutes 5.3)
-October to November: I–II Maccabees (Statutes 5.4)\
+- October to November: I–II Maccabees (Statutes 5.4)
-November to Advent: Ezekiel, the Twelve Minor Prophets, Daniel (Statutes 2.2)
+- November to Advent: Ezekiel, the Twelve Minor Prophets, Daniel (Statutes 2.2)

-The Great Bible, for example, has almost exactly this sequence:[^56]
+The Great Bible, for example, has almost exactly this sequence:[^56] {.remove-paragraph-indent}

-Vol. I: Ezekiel, Daniel, Minor Prophets, Isaiah, Pauline Epistles\
+- Vol. I: Ezekiel, Daniel, Minor Prophets, Isaiah, Pauline Epistles
-Vol. II: Heptateuch, Jeremiah, Lamentations\
+- Vol. II: Heptateuch, Jeremiah, Lamentations
-Vol. III: Acts, Catholic Epistles, Revelation, I–II Samuel, I–II Kings, I–II Chronicles\
+- Vol. III: Acts, Catholic Epistles, Revelation, I–II Samuel, I–II Kings, I–II Chronicles
-Vol. IV: Proverbs, Ecclesiastes, Wisdom, Ecclesiasticus, Job, Tobit, Judith, Esther, I–II Maccabees
+- Vol. IV: Proverbs, Ecclesiastes, Wisdom, Ecclesiasticus, Job, Tobit, Judith, Esther, I–II Maccabees

-The biggest differences between this order of books and the order in which we usually find them in Bibles from the thirteenth century onward are that
+The biggest differences between this order of books and the order in which we usually find them in Bibles from the thirteenth century onward are that {.remove-paragraph-indent}

-Jeremiah and Lamentations follow the Heptateuch, rather than following Isaiah;
+- Jeremiah and Lamentations follow the Heptateuch, rather than following Isaiah;

-Acts, the Catholic Epistles, and Revelation, which usually occur at the end of the New Testament, occur instead between the Old Testament books of the prophet Jeremiah and the historical books of Samuel, Kings, and Chronicles;
+- Acts, the Catholic Epistles, and Revelation, which usually occur at the end of the New Testament, occur instead between the Old Testament books of the prophet Jeremiah and the historical books of Samuel, Kings, and Chronicles;

-Proverbs, Ecclesiastes, Wisdom, and Ecclesiasticus precede, rather than follow, Job, Tobit, Judith, and Esther;
+- Proverbs, Ecclesiastes, Wisdom, and Ecclesiasticus precede, rather than follow, Job, Tobit, Judith, and Esther;

-I–II Maccabees follow Job, Tobit, Judith, and Esther, rather than occurring at the end of the Old Testament;
+- I–II Maccabees follow Job, Tobit, Judith, and Esther, rather than occurring at the end of the Old Testament;

-Isaiah follows the Twelve Minor Prophets, rather than preceding the other Major and the Minor Prophets;
+- Isaiah follows the Twelve Minor Prophets, rather than preceding the other Major and the Minor Prophets;

-the Pauline Epistles follow Isaiah (and Daniel); and
+- the Pauline Epistles follow Isaiah (and Daniel); and

-the Gospels are absent.
+- the Gospels are absent.

-In the Getty-Berlin cuttings we find that, as above,
+In the Getty-Berlin cuttings we find that, as above, {.remove-paragraph-indent}

-Job follows Ecclesiasticus;
+- Job follows Ecclesiasticus;

-Job precedes, not follows, Tobit, Judith, and Esther;
+- Job precedes, not follows, Tobit, Judith, and Esther;

-Daniel follows the Twelve Minor Prophets; and
+- Daniel follows the Twelve Minor Prophets; and

-the Gospels are absent (or at least not represented by any known cutting).
+- the Gospels are absent (or at least not represented by any known cutting).

 ## Carthusian Lection Markings